The AI Pact encourages and supports organisations to plan ahead for the implementation of AI Act measures.

 What is the AI Pact?

-Some provisions of the AI Act will already apply shortly after the adoption of the regulation.
+The AI Act entered into force on August 1, 2024.
+Some provisions of the AI Act are already fully applicable.
 However, some requirements on the high-risk AI systems and other provisions will only be applicable at the end of a transitional period (ie., the time between entry into force and date of applicability).

 In this context, the Commission is promoting the AI Pact, seeking the industry’s voluntary commitment to anticipate the AI Act and to start implementing its requirements ahead of the legal deadline.
 To gather participants, the first call for interest was launched in November 2023, obtaining responses from over 550 organisations of various sizes, sectors, and countries.
 The AI Office has since initiated the development of the AI Pact, which is structured around two pillars: